-Contrary to real printers, where hard copies can easily be rotated by hand, pages produced by the virtual SavaPage printer need special attention, since landscape oriented prints will display rotated in portrait oriented images and PDF pages.
+Contrary to real printers, where hard copies can easily be rotated by hand, pages produced by the virtual SavaPage printer need special attention, since it is possible that landscape oriented prints rotate the content to portrait oriented images and PDF pages.
 Probably this is not what you want, so you can ad-hoc rotate job pages in SavaPage to landscape display orientation.

 This what you might see when you print a job in landscape orientation.

 Select the Rotate option and press the button to rotate the page and all sibling pages belonging to the same job.

 The result after rotation is shown in Figure 3.20, “User Web App: Rotated Pages”.